Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-Discussing options and developing strategies.
+Discussing options and developing strategies to move forward

-Accessing resources – SOS connects students to on-campus and off-campus resources.
+Accessing resources – SOS connects students to on-campus and off-campus resources

 Facilitating hope – There may not be a solution to every problem, but there is always a path forward.
 SOS can help students discover that path.